addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

   })
 ```

-To have a more finegrained configuration consider platform dependant settings:
+To have a more finegrained configuration consider platform dependant settings ( see http://backbonefu.com/2012/01/jquery-mobile-and-backbone-js-the-ugly/ for further information:

 ```javascript
 var iosDevice =((navigator.userAgent.match(/iPhone/i))